 Isaac’s story is almost identical to his dad’s when it comes to Abimelech and relations to the Philistines.
-The lying about his wife, the arguing over water, the agreements and parting in peace.
+The lying about his wife, the arguing over water, the agreements, and the parting in peace.

 Why is it that we can at times seem to be repeating our parents’ paths?
 Where does that come from?
 You could say it’s in our genes.
-You could say we learn from our parents consciously and unconsciously and don’t really know anything else but to copy them.
+You could say we learn from our parents consciously and unconsciously and don’t know anything else but to copy them.
 Imitating their choices and reactions is the path of least resistance, you could say, without having to stop and think and make our own choices.
 Their choices can become our reactions.
-You could also say they set us on our course and momentum carries us that way until we do something to take us off course.
+You could also say they set us on our course, and inertia carries us that way until we do something to change course.

 The way into the good of all God’s good plans for your future is by following Christ, not others.